-If you have symptoms that may signal endometrial cancer, your doctor will examine you and ask you questions about your health; lifestyle, including smoking and drinking habits; and your family history.
+If you have symptoms that may signal endometrial cancer, your doctor will examine you and ask you questions about your health; lifestyle; and your family history.

-If your doctor thinks you might have endometrial cancer, the first step will be a biopsy.
+If your doctor thinks you might have endometrial cancer, the first step will be a biopsy, which involves removing suspected cancer tissue and studying it under a microscope.
 Your doctor will decide the best way to do the biopsy.
 Methods include:

 Endometrial biopsy: A thin, flexible tube is inserted through the cervix and into the uterus.
 Using suction, a small amount of tissue is removed through the tube.

-D&C (dilation and curettage): If an endometrial biopsy does not provide enough tissue or if a endometrial cancer diagnosis is not definite, a D&C may be done.
+D&C (dilation and curettage): If an endometrial biopsy is unable to be performed in the clinic, if the biopsy does not provide enough tissue or if an endometrial cancer diagnosis is not definite, a D&C may be done in the operating room.
 The cervix is dilated (enlarged) with a series of increasingly larger metal rods.
 A tool called a curette then is used to take cells from the uterus lining.